jmr-source/doc_en/tag-task-template.md

 &lt;t:template&gt;
 <pre>
-Template path for the task
+Get the template path of task
 </pre>

 #### Description ####

 <pre>
-The template path to get started from the current project.
+The template path is a path relative to the current project.
 </pre>